darkreapyre/RoboStig/modules/1_DataExploration/README.md

 1. You have a sufficient amount of data for training.
 2. The data is formatted correctly and "cleaned" for training.
-3. The training samples provide a enugh variation to ensure that the eventual model does not overfit the training samples.
+3. The training samples provide a enough variation to ensure that the eventual model does not overfit the training samples.

 To assist in these tasks, SageMaker provides hosted Jupyter notebooks that are pre-loaded with useful libraries for machine learning.
 To create a SageMaker notebook instance for this workshop, follow the instructions below.